By Monique Palomares

 The civil register in the place of birth of all French people contains their date of birth with parentage, the date of their wedding or PACS and eventual divorce or dissolution of PACS, and the date of their death.
-PACS is a civil union that French people can enter that gives them similar rights to marriage.
+PACS is a civil union that French people can enter into that gives them some of the same rights as marriage.

 The mayor gives the newlyweds a family record book where the date and place of the marriage is registered, and later on the names and dates of the births of their children, if they get divorced it will be entered there too, along with the date and place of the death of each person.

 If there is a religious ceremony, the couple celebrates it after the civil one.
 The couple must furnish the marriage certificate from the Town Hall to the religious establishment.
 Traditionally, everyone goes from the Town Hall to the church if they’re Catholic.
 They go on foot in small villages or by car.
 The wife goes on the arm of her father, her mother follows with the husband’s father and the husband goes last on the arm of his mother.
 The ceremony can be a simple benediction of the rings or it can be part of a mass.
 In both cases, the two exchange their consent and the parish registers are signed.
 The newlyweds leave the church together first.

 The official marriage having been celebrated, the wedding celebration begins.
 It varies depending on the people, the social milieu and the place.